2>The New Universal Search Results

 Since June of 2007, Google has been showing Universal Search Results.
 These are sometimes referred to as “Blended Search” or “Enhanced Search”.
-Before Google added the name “Universal Search,” I remember talking about “Vertical Creep into Organic Results,” in reference to how Google was experimenting with adding results for different Vertical searches into the 10 Blue links they had been showing in response to queries.
+Before Google added the name “Universal Search,” I remember talking about “Vertical Creep into Organic Results,” and how Google was experimenting with adding results for different Vertical searches into the 10 Blue links they had been showing in response to queries.

 Organic Results under Universal Search have included Images, Videos, News, and Maps results.
 And we have been seeing more types of results appearing in Organic Search Results, such as People Also Search For Questions, Knowledge Cards, Answer Passages for Featured Snippets, These new types of results appear to be a mix of knowledge type results.